xinruzhangstevens/551python/README.md

 Collision Check
 ---
 * collision between bullets and enemies
+* collision between bullets and boss
+* collision between enemies and hero
-* collision between pirate ship and enemies
+* collision between hero and weapons

-Last Monster
+Last Boss
 ---
 * define monster’s class
 * add and monitor the fire time of the monster